 Of the four characteristics that define an o-ring (material, durometer, color, and size), determining and properly communicating the exact size needed is often the trickiest part of an order.
 Applying tried and true methods for determining the correct size will save you time in the short-term and frustration and additional cost down the road.
 Read on to learn how to properly size an o-ring the first time around.
+For information on finding the right o-ring groove for design purposes, click here.

 How to Measure O-Ring CS and ID

-The best way to size an o-ring is by measuring the CS (cross section) and ID (inside diameter).
-For measuring the cross section, it is best to use a caliper, a.k.a. micrometer.
+The best way to size an o-ring is by measuring the CS (cross-section) and ID (inside diameter).
+For measuring the cross-section, it is best to use a caliper, a.k.a. micrometer.
 If you don’t have one available, various other sizing tools can be used to get a close estimate.

 Once the CS and ID of the o-ring are determined, you can use our AS568 O-Ring Size Chart to determine if these dimensions correspond to one of the “standard” sizes.Shop For O-Rings